Loader gif

 While good recordkeeping is an essential skill for all self-employed individuals, you don’t have to be a highly organized math wizard to take advantage of the home office deduction.

-The IRS provides with a simplified method to easily calculate their home office deduction amount.
+The IRS provides taxpayers with a simplified method to easily calculate their home office deduction amount.
 Using this option, you deduct a flat rate of $5 per square foot (up to 300 total square feet).

 Suppose you’d rather calculate everything yourself using the standard method.
 In that case, you must first divide up your direct and indirect home office business expenses and deduct a percentage of each (we go over this method in more detail here).
 While this option may seem tedious, you can often find apps that will track your work-from-home expenses and help you figure out how much you can write off on your taxes.